 Ampilatwatja & LA Meetings

-Pronounced (um-bludder-witch), this community lies in the heart of Alyawarr country on the Sandover Highway
+Pronounced (um-bludder-witch), this community lies in the heart of Alyawarr country on the Sandover Highway.
+LA Meetings are subject to change, so please call the Area Manager to check dates.

 “I too have a dream – I still got hope don’t drink that coke and don’t light that smoke.
 Brother turn the sound up, culture hold the ground up.
 Listen to the spirit in the wind singin around us … Go to school, learn my culture – how to sing my song.
 Be a dreamer, a leader and live life long.
 Sing along with the people of the Alyawarr Nations.
 ‘Coz change gunna come with this generation!”